wigging/swift-macos/content/swiftui/metal-particles.md

 ---
-title: Particles
+title: Metal Particles
-date: November 12, 2022
+date: August 3, 2023
+example: swift-macos/xcode-projects/MetalParticles
 ---

 This example uses Metal to draw particles (pixels) in a view.
 The particles move throughout the view based on their position and velocity.
 This example is inspired by the [Working with Particles in Metal part 3](https://metalkit.org/2017/11/30/working-with-particles-in-metal-part-3/) article by Marius Horga.
 However, this example is implemented with SwiftUI for macOS whereas Marius' example runs in an Xcode playground.